 Making the perfect cup of coffee is an art form, and there are many different ways to do it.
 In Australia, the most popular way to make coffee is using a plunger (sometimes called a French press).
 This method allows for a fuller-flavoured cup of coffee, as the grounds are steeped in hot water for a longer period.
 To make a plunger coffee, start by boiling some water.
 Then, add your desired amount of grounds to the plunger and pour in just enough hot water to wet them.
 Allow the grounds to bloom for 30 seconds before stirring and then top off the plunger with more hot water.
 Put the lid on and let the coffee steep for four minutes before pressing down on the plunger and pouring it into your cup.
 Add milk and sugar to taste and enjoy!

 Types of coffee available in Australia

 Coffee is one of the most popular beverages in Australia, and there is a wide range of coffee types available to suit every taste.
 One of the most popular types of coffee is espresso, which is made by forcing hot water through finely-ground coffee beans.
 This results in a strong, concentrated coffee that is often served with milk or cream.
 Another widely consumed type of coffee is filter coffee, which is brewed using filter paper or metal mesh.
 This method produces a less bitter and more aromatic cup of coffee, making it a good choice for those who prefer a milder flavour.
-For those who like their coffee with a kick, specialty coffees such as cappuccinos and lattes are also widely available.
+For those who like their coffee with a kick, specialty coffees such as cappuccinos and lattes are also widely available, also coffee capsules come with strong and many different tastes.
 These drinks are made with espresso and topped with steamed milk and can be flavoured with chocolate, cinnamon, or other spices.
 Whatever your preference, there is sure to be a type of coffee that suits you in Australia.

 Regional variations of coffee in Australia